 9. Interact compassionately and vulnerably.

 Autocracy and micromanagement are outdated and ineffective.
 They are also especially damaging and counterproductive in today’s stressful and uncertain work environment.
-Servant leaders create a community focused on achieving company goals, while embracing the unique needs of each worker.
+Effective leaders create a community focused on achieving company goals while embracing the unique needs of each team member.

 The “Dirty Little Secret” of Burnout Culture